andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash_install.md

 Amazon app constantly changing but the general direction - you should place the button near your phone and select in amazon mobile app `Your account` -> `Dash buttons and devices` ->  `Set up a new device`.
-And you go to the point where they ask you to choose the product - **do not do that**, just stop here.
+And you go in the set up process to the point where they ask you to choose the product - **do not do that**, just stop here.
-If you select a product, every button press will order for that product and I think this is not what you want.
+If you select a product, every button press will order that product and I think this is not what you want.

 They say that you have to have wifi-password to setup a button but in my case amazon app did not ask it.